abdullahzen/game-programming-docs/docs/project/sprints_dates.md

 * Biggest challenege of the project
 * A brief description of implemented game mechanics
 * Motive and storyline of your game (mention if you had to change what you planned in GDD)

+> Note: All students from the team are expected to present (maybe one/two slides per person or so)